Kingsque/Pokemon-game-Bot/README.md

 <br>

-- This bot is not made by WhatsApp.inc so overusing this bot may result in WhatsApp account ban.
+- This bot is not made by WhatsApp.inc so overusing this bot may result in WhatsApp account ban to avoid this you may avoid spamming of commands.
-- We will only assist you in `Bot Deployment ( Installation or Hosting )`.
-No `Bot Development` until you have a conversation with us.
+- The main running file of this bot aurora.js is prefered to be not edited to avoid whatsapp connecting issues.
+- The package json should and the yarn file should not get affected as it cause to major error.
+- Do not try to do any thing with the databases ( economy, games, rpg or charagame) as it can cause auto-reseting or auto-adding of datas.
 - If you Modify this bot and face any issues, I am not responsible for that because it is not possible for my team and me to help everyone in their own bots yeah we can support you sometimes not everytime so do at your own risk.
 - This bot is made for `Educational / Fun / Group Management` purposes only.
 I and the team will not be responsible for any misuse of this bot.
 - If you face and issue regarding your own modification try to delete that repo again fork and try again by test or debug if the devs not responding to you.